 He says: “If things had been different, I think I’d have been a professional sportsman.
 Probably a footballer.”

-With so much physical improvement, Nick decided to set himself a new challenge: to hand-cycle 26 miles around Les Quennevais cycle track to mirror the distance of the London Marathon.
+With so much physical improvement, Nick then decided to set himself another challenge: to pedal 50 miles around Les Quennevais cycle track on a trike to fundraise for his chosen charities.

 “People are only disabled if due to the environment or situation they cannot be involved or included.